AlexMercedCoder/koyeb_django_url_shortner/readme.md

 ```

 This command will start the development server (`http://localhost:8000`), and you should see output indicating that the server is running.

+(If you built the optional UI, it will be visible at `http://localhost:8000`)

 ### 6.2 Accessing the API Endpoints
 With the development server running, you can now access the API endpoints you've created: